woll-an/robotics-explained/content/transformation.md

 \end{bmatrix}
 $$

 The robot with one moving joint has a degree of freedom of one.
 This means we can choose only the value of one of the three degrees of freedom of the two-dimensional space, the other ones are fixed.
 If we want to move e.g. to y = 0.33, x has to be 0 and the orientation has to be 0.5 $\pi$.
 If we want a rotation of 0.5, x has to be 0.28 and y has to be 0.16.
-We are not able to move e.g. to y=0.33 and x=0.1.
+We are not able to move e.g. to y = 0.33 and x = 0.1.

 # Transformation matrix